as-ga/Ecommerce/README.md

 👉 **Order Management**: Keep track of your orders and view order history.

 👉 **Product Catalog**: Browse a diverse range of products with detailed information and images.

 👉 **Admin Dashboard**: Streamline your business operations with a comprehensive admin dashboard for managing products, orders, and users.

 and many more, including code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>

-Follow these steps to set up the project locally on your machine.

 **Prerequisites**